 ASSISTANCE FROM MONROE HALL

 Every College student has an Association Dean to whom you can direct inquiries or whom you can alert to special situations with students.
 The Association Deans, each of whom teach in one of the College's Departments, stand ready to clarify the policies described in this memorandum.
-You can learn the name of a student's association dean through the College's online advising system.
-The staff in Monroe Hall can also assist you (924-8864).
+There are several ways to determine the name of a student's Association Dean.

-The College's homepage carries information that instructors and students have found helpful in earlier semesters.
-The "Advising Newsletter", where Departments announce late breaking news about courses, can be found here under "Advising."
-The College also has a Facebook page and we regularly post announcements regarding talks, new classes, policy changes, etc. Please send items for posting to Abigail Holeman in this office.
+The College's homepage carries information that instructors and students have found helpful in earlier semesters; note the recent addition of a Directory and Glossary.
+The "Advising Newsletter", where Departments announce late breaking news about courses is a good resource for new course offerings and major/program changes.
+The College also has a Facebook page and we regularly post announcements regarding talks, new classes, policy changes, etc. Please send items for posting to Abigail Holeman in Monroe Hall.

 KEEPING UP WITH ADVISEES AND MAJORS